 Do you sometimes wonder if the lunch and afternoon snacks provided to your kids are the best and healthiest option?
 Anyone, including schools might turn to the industrial option when time is tight, and those are frequently full of sugar and unhealthy fats.
-What if there were ways of spending just a few minutes in the kitchen and coming up with healthy lunch box ideas?
+What if there were ways of spending just a few minutes in the kitchen and coming up with healthy lunch box ideas for the kids?

-Before going into the details of our suggestions, we would like to put this fact out there.
+Before going into the nitty gritty, into the details of our suggestions, we would like to put this fact out there.
 All snacks need to pass the test of these two requirements to be considered healthy.

 1. They should be made of high-quality ingredients – which means real food.

 2. They require spending some time in the kitchen (about 10 to 15 minutes).

 Since we got that out of the way, here are some simple and healthy lunch box ideas that will help you prepare delicious and nutritious breakfasts and snacks for your kids.

 Make kids go nuts with fruits and nuts

 The key to a healthy lunch box is fresh and high-quality ingredients.
 Although usually wrapped in a small package, pre-made snacks could pack the most nasties.
 The most natural, nutritious and quick alternative for a snack is always a handful of seasonal fruits mixed with a handful of nuts such as almonds, walnuts and hazelnuts.
 The fresher the fruits and nuts, the better.
 That means, try avoiding roasted nuts.
 This snack is a cocktail of nutrition, as well as a good fuel source.